 A mythic figure fishes in and beyond time’s flow.
 Vague allusion to Nick Drake’s song

 of the same title from his album, Five Leaves Left (1969).

-In Greek myth, a dryad is a tree nymph or spirit of the woods.
+In Greek myth, a dryad is a tree nymph or wood spirit.
 A tale of bullying, punishment and child abuse – and the redemptive courage to break free.